awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 alter user oggadm1 quota unlimited on ADMINISTRATOR_IDX;
 ```

+### Grant Account Privileges on the Target DB<a name="Appendix.OracleGoldenGate.Target.Privileges"></a>

-Finally, grant the necessary privileges to the GoldenGate user account\.
-The following statements grant privileges to a user named *oggadm1*:
+Grant necessary privileges to the GoldenGate user account on the target DB\.
+In the following example, you grant privileges to *oggadm1*\.

 ```
 grant create session        to oggadm1;
 grant alter session         to oggadm1;
-grant CREATE CLUSTER        to oggadm1;
+grant create cluster        to oggadm1;
-grant CREATE INDEXTYPE      to oggadm1;
+grant create indextype      to oggadm1;
-grant CREATE OPERATOR       to oggadm1;
+grant create operator       to oggadm1;
-grant CREATE PROCEDURE      to oggadm1;
+grant create procedure      to oggadm1;
-grant CREATE SEQUENCE       to oggadm1;
+grant create sequence       to oggadm1;
-grant CREATE TABLE          to oggadm1;
+grant create table          to oggadm1;
-grant CREATE TRIGGER        to oggadm1;
+grant create trigger        to oggadm1;
-grant CREATE TYPE           to oggadm1;
+grant create type           to oggadm1;
 grant select any dictionary to oggadm1;
 grant create any table      to oggadm1;
 grant alter any table       to oggadm1;